 There’s a big, honking reason why Congress is very resistant to making the SEC a more powerful agency, and — no surprise!— it’s that Big Finance spends an incredible amount of money lobbying them to keep regulations to a minimum.
 In 2020, Wall Street spent almost $3 billion on campaigns and lobbying efforts.
 It’s often called the Acela Economy, because it runs between Wall Street and D.C.
 Basically lawyers move in and out of working at the SEC and representing financial firms, both defending them and lobbying them.

 Disclosure of the amount of money that is spent influencing members of Congress is possible to find buried in records, but you basically need the digging skills of a journalist to do it.
 This means your average investor likely has no idea how much money a given company has contributed to PACs or spent lobbying this committee chairman or that one.
-So this, too, is much needed transparency.
-And would be relatively easy to make into law, since this information could be easily published in a firm’s annual report — if only members of Congress would vote for it…
+And would be relatively easy to make into law, since this information could be easily published in a firm’s annual report.

 We can all win if some of us stop cheating

 As J Brown emphasized repeatedly during our panel, this isn’t a case of one side losing so the other can win.
 Rob Jackson explained on the podcast that the current mindset in D.C. and in the financial industry is that you can’t have investor protection AND grow capital.
-But that’s simply not true.
-We can have both!
+But we can have both!

-But that won’t happen as long as those who are making fucktons of money (yes, that’s an exact amount) by keeping the market unfair are in charge of the rules and policing themselves.
+But that won’t happen as long as those who are making fucktons of money by keeping the market unfair are in charge of the rules and policing themselves.
 What we need is for everyone in the market to work together to make the entire system better for everyone.
-Oh, and if anyone replies that Crypto will save us, we will call the police.